 Walking up from the entrance, you’re greeted by seven large pagodas looming like pines over the central plateau.
 The tallest three at the front contain 13 tiers and stretch 30 metres high, with the oldest middle tower dating back to 1149.
 Shorter pagodas and smaller round stupas can be found further back, and the remainder are scattered around the site and in the mountains.
 While there isn’t much up there (apart from metal barriers and two mood-killing ‘Do not jump’ signs), the hike offers up some sweat-worthy scenery.

-How to get there Take bus 345 from Deshengmen and get off at the Changping North stop (昌平北).
-Transfer to bus 31 and get off at Yinshan Pagoda Forest. open 8am-4pm daily; 25RMB; 8972 6426 (Mandarin only).
+How to get there Take the train from Yonghegong Lama Temple Station (Line 5) and get off at Tiantongyuan North Station.
+Take bus 537 from the Tiantongyuan North Station bus stop and get off at Xingshou stop (兴寿).
+Transfer to bus 31 and get off at Yinshan Pagoda Forest.
+Open 8am-4pm daily; 25RMB; 8972 6426 (Mandarin only).

 The foreign missionaries' graveyard